About the festival

 Huw Lewis-Jones

-Dr Huw Lewis-Jones is a polar-exploring author and naturalist, who grew up in Guernsey.
+Dr Huw Lewis-Jones is a polar-exploring author and naturalist who grew up in Guernsey.
 He now lives in Cornwall where he is a professor at Falmouth University, teaching natural history and other creative things.
-Huw also travels across the Arctic and Antarctica each year working as an expedition leader.
-He has written numerous books for children, including award-winning Do Bears Poop in the Woods?, Do Penguins Like the Cold?, the Bad Apple series of picture books, and the bestseller Clive Penguin.
+Huw also travels to the Arctic each year working as an expedition leader.
+He has written numerous books for adults, and most recently for children too, including an award-winning nature non- fiction series and the bestseller Clive Penguin.